boncz92/bdo-timer-tauri/README.md

 ## Notes

-- Window position and size are automatically saved in `settings.json`
+- Window position is automatically saved in `settings.json`
 - Always-on-top setting persists between sessions
 - The window stays in the system tray when closed
 - Click the tray icon to show/hide the window